10 Online Marketing Tips for Schools to Increase Enrollments

 For instance, promoting your Facebook page, your e-newsletter, your LinkedIn profile and group and your online videos.
 Here are just a few suggestions:

-- All significant outdoor signage should have your website as a minimum, it wouldn’t hurt to have a ‘Find us on Facebook’ logo
+- All significant outdoor signage should have your website address

-- Envelopes going out to parents could also have details for Facebook page, LinkedIn profile and Blog
+- Envelopes going out to parents could also have social media details

 - Communication going out to parents should have an option to subscribe to the e-newsletter